U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 EIA receives funding for its activities with an annual appropriation from Congress.
 EIA's budget request falls under the purview of the House and Senate Appropriations Subcommittees on Energy and Water Development.

-The fiscal year (FY) 2013 budget provides $99.5 million for EIA, a decrease of $5.5 million, or -5.2 percent, from the FY 2012 level.
-The FY 2013 funding level maintains EIA's core energy statistics, analyses, and forecasting programs, and allows the agency to deliver this information to its customers in the most efficient and effective means.
-EIA will focus on the following areas:
+The fiscal year (FY) 2014 budget provides $117 million for EIA, an increase of $17.5 million, or 17.6%, from the FY 2013 level.
+The FY 2014 funding level maintains EIA's core energy statistics, analyses, and forecasting programs, and allows the agency to deliver this information to its customers in the most efficient and effective means.
+In addition, the FY 2014 funding increase will enable EIA to focus on the following areas:

 As a statistical survey organization, EIA has used a variety of measures to assess its performance for many years, including measures to monitor operations of specific surveys and processes.
 In addition, EIA currently has two principal measures that it reports on annually to assess overall agency performance.

 - Information Quality: A consistently high customer satisfaction rating reflects EIA's ability to provide stakeholders with information that supports a productive national dialogue on a wide range of energy issues.
 To this end, EIA has conducted at least one comprehensive web customer satisfaction survey each year since the mid-1990s to collect a range of information from users, including customer type, frequency of website use, purpose of visit to the site, user perceptions of EIA, and an overall assessment of customer satisfaction with the quality of EIA's information.
-EIA's most recent survey, which was fielded on its website in September 2012, collected more than 12,500 responses in six days and provided a wealth of customer information.
-91% of the customers who responded to the survey said they were satisfied or very satisfied with the quality of EIA information.
+EIA's most recent survey, which was fielded on its website in August 2013, collected nearly 14,000 responses in seven days and provided a wealth of customer information.
+92% of the customers who responded to the survey said they were satisfied or very satisfied with the quality of EIA information.
 This rating exceeds EIA's annual customer satisfaction target of 90%.
-Additionally, 80% of survey respondents, representing a broad range of customer types and information needs, indicated that they were able to find the specific information they were looking for, up from 73% in 2011.
-This is especially noteworthy given EIA's recent investments in website re-design and information accessibility.
-EIA plans to conduct another comprehensive web customer survey in the summer of 2013 and also will consider the use of occasional small, more targeted surveys to help the agency tailor its product line to better meet evolving customer needs.
+Additionally, 85% of survey respondents, representing a broad range of customer types and information needs, indicated that they were able to find the specific information they were looking for, up from 80% in 2012.
+EIA plans to conduct another comprehensive web customer survey in the summer of 2014 and also will consider the use of other targeted outreach efforts to help the agency tailor its product line to better meet evolving customer needs.

-- Meeting scheduled release dates: Timely delivery of EIA's statistics and analyses ensures that EIA's customers have reliable access to information used in a wide range of energy-related decisions.
+- Meeting Scheduled Release Dates: Timely delivery of EIA's statistics and analyses ensures that EIA's customers have reliable access to information used in a wide range of energy-related decisions.
 EIA therefore tracks scheduled and actual release dates for an extensive list of web-based products that span the energy sector and represent a range of periodicity, including weekly, monthly, quarterly, annual, and multi-year release cycles.
-EIA has a consistent record of meeting or exceeding its 95% target for on-schedule release of these products, including a 97% rating for 2012.
+EIA has a consistent record of meeting or exceeding its 95% target for on-schedule release of these products, including a 96% rating for 2013.

 - Our Work